roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ## Task
 The aim of this task is to import, organize and describe this dataset

-## How to import the data in python
+## How to import the csv dataset into python

-Download the dataset from UCI machine learning repository
+Download the dataset from UCI machine learning repository [3] Use the open source platform pandas to read in the CSV file.
+If your data does not contain headers add headers (see code below).